jzhang418/twitter_sentiment/README.md

 Query parameters:
 'user_id': The specific twitter account ID to fetch tweets from
-'selected_date' The specific date (in mm/dd/yyyy format) to fetch tweets from
+'selected_date': The specific date (in mm/dd/yyyy format) to fetch tweets from

 JSON Response:
 'id': Tweet ID from Twitter API response